Eye tracking on HoloLens 2

 Additional use cases for implicit actions may include:

 - Smart notifications: Ever get annoyed by notifications popping up right where you are looking?
 Taking into account what a user is paying attention to, you can make this experience better by offsetting notifications from where the user is currently gazing.
 This limits distractions and automatically dismisses them once the user is finished reading.

 - Attentive holograms: Holograms that subtly react when being gazed upon.
 This can range from slightly glowing UI elements, a slowly blooming flower to a virtual dog starting to look back at the user and wagging its tail.
 This interaction might provide an interesting sense of connectivity and satisfaction in your application.

-Information about where or what users look at can be an immensely powerful tool – it can help assess usability of designs and identify problems in workflows to make them more efficient.
+Information on where or what users look at can be an immensely powerful tool.
+It can help assess usability of designs and identify problems in workflows to make them more efficient.
 Eye tracking visualization and analytics are a common practice in various application areas.
 With HoloLens 2, we provide a new dimension to this understanding as 3D holograms can be placed in real-world contexts and assessed accordingly.
 The Mixed Reality Toolkit provides basic examples for logging and loading eye tracking data and how to visualize them.
-Microsoft is dedicated to facilitating innovation while ensuring that users are provided an informed and transparent experience with how their eye tracking information is used.
-We will work with our developers and UX teams to provide guidance for third parties that ensures experiences are centered around the user.
+Microsoft is dedicated to facilitating innovation while ensuring that users have an informed and transparent experience with how their eye tracking information is used.
+We will work with our developers and UX teams to provide guidance for third parties to ensure that experiences are centered around the user.

 Other applications in this area may include: